sapeyes/vimrc/README.md

-my vimrc for gvim/vim in cmder.

-This is designed for VIM IDE for Python3.
+This .vimrc is designed for VIM IDE for Python3 both in Windows, Ubuntu (other linux has not been tested yet).

 This requires higher version of VIM 7.0.

 This has been tested in:
   windows 10
   ubuntu

 To apply and install vim pluggins using VimPlug, just try: